red5alex/uncert-lecture/README.md

 # uncert-lecture
-introdcutiory lecture on uncertainty analysis in groundwater modelling
+introductory lecture on uncertainty analysis in groundwater modelling